Machine Assisted Planting

 provide further slope stabilization.

-The site was monitored the following summer and fall
+monitored the following summer and fall of 2003.
+Although

-of 2003.
-Although the province of British Columbia underwent
+the province of British Columbia underwent an intensive

-an intensive drought with several large forest fires
+drought with several large forest fires during that

-during that summer, the 18 mile pit site thrived with
+summer, the 18 mile pit site thrived with vegetative

 |